bush

 What should I wear/bring?

 Comfortable walking or running shoes with good grip are recommended.
 For bush events running gear such as a tee shirt and shorts is OK for Very Easy or Easy courses.
 Loose trousers, tights or shorts and long socks or gaiters are recommended for leg protection on Moderate or Hard courses that venture off the tracks.
 Normal running gear is fine for Street and Urban events.
 Bring your water bottle for hydrating before and after.
 In warmer weather you may want to carry water with you on your course.
-If you have a compass you can bring it but don't buy one without advice as there are models specifically for orienteering.
-For Street and BOSS mountain bike events you will need a smartphone loaded with the MapRun app.
-MTBO requires a bike in good order, helmet, water bottle and ideally a handle-bar mounted mapboard (available for hire).

 Where do I buy a map?

 Orienteering maps are very detailed and specifically made by and owned exclusively by the individual clubs.
-They are provided at events as part of your entry and cannot be obtained anywhere else (other than the online maps of our free Permanent Courses).
+They are provided at events as part of your entry and cannot be obtained anywhere else (other than the online maps for our free Permanent Courses).

 Is coaching available?